numbbo/coco/docs/coco-doc/source/index.rst

    That is, the results of benchmarking often provide no indication of *relevance*;
-   the main output often consists of hundreds of tabulated numbers interpretable on an *ordinal scale* [STE1946]_ only. *Statistical significance* is only a secondary, and by no means a sufficient condition for *relevance*.
+   the main output often consists of hundreds of tabulated numbers only interpretable on an *ordinal scale* [STE1946]_.
+Addressing a point of a common confusion, *statistical significance* is only a secondary, and by no means a *sufficient* condition for *relevance*.

 .. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.